Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Changed:**

+- `react-native-bpk-component-button`:
+  - On Android, 'primary' and 'featured' buttons now have built-in elevation to align closer to Material.
+  - Fixed a bug where buttons on Android that didn't contain icons didn't have the correct height.
+Now all buttons are `36dp` high.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).